 Mironenkov reports the retailer scans competitor pricing and also uses external suppliers to source pricing data.
 All the numbers are put into a centralised system and analysed alongside the demographics of people who live around the stores.
 Pricing strategies are then developed by region and by category and pricing decisions are made accordingly, dependent on the retailer’s criteria ie if it wishes to price above or below a competitor or to win sales, for example.

-Mironenkov reports there are 100 price clusters, which are affected by store size.
-Larger stores may operate one pricing cluster in drinks but multiple in bakery, for instance; whereas a smaller store would operate one pricing cluster in bakery since the range is not as large.
+Mironenkov reports there are 120 assortment clusters in Pyaterochka, which are affected by store size.
+Larger stores may operate one assortment cluster in drinks but multiple in bakery, for instance; whereas a smaller store would operate one assortment cluster in bakery since the range is not as large.
 As well as tracking competitor pricing, the retailer also monitors price perception to maintain a halo, best customer value approach to pricing but not EDLP.